nevmenandr/replace_u_with_v/README.md

 ## How to Use the Script

-1. Create input file: Create a text file (e.g., `input.txt`) with the Latin text you want to process.
+1. Create input file: create a text file (e.g., `input.txt`) with the Latin text you want to process.

 2. Run the [script](./uv.pl): Open your terminal or command prompt and navigate to the directory where you saved the script and input file.
 Run the script using the following command: